Sobre como as políticas multiculturalistas e a aproximação às religiões falseiam a cidadania, anulam o indivíduo e contribuem para o terrorismo.

 But the Straw-Denham faction will not have it all their own way.
 Another grouping, including Hazel Blears, the new Secretary of State for Communities, and Jacqui Smith, the Home Secretary – backed, significantly, by some of the Muslim MPs – remain unconvinced about the extent of the change in the MCB.
 Ms Blears resisted strong pressure to attend the MCB’s recent conference held at Regent’s Park mosque on July 7 – which would have constituted an important sign that it enjoyed renewed favour.

+The problems with the MCB run far deeper than the issues of the day.
 For the price of winning the support of the MCB in the struggle against violent jihadism on these shores is high indeed.
 The coin in which they must be paid is the further ideological radicalisation of Muslim communities.

 The MCB’s vision of the future for Muslims in the UK is light years removed from Mr Brown’s conception of Britishness.
 Its recent document on education Towards Greater Understanding: Meeting the Needs of Muslim Pupils in State Schools is a charter for segregation of the sexes – and urges strict controls on how dance, drama and sports are organised.
 More Arabic lessons all round, too – in line with the traditional Islamist aim of “Arabising” Britain’s predominantly South Asian Muslims.